Guidelines about each article type are listed below. Please contact the editor if you have any questions.

 Short Reports on Simulation Innovations Supplement (SRSIS)

-The SRSI supplement is a platform to share innovations with the healthcare simulation community as part of the International Journal of Healthcare Simulation (JoHS). (https://www.JoHS.org.uk/) The SRSI Supplement will accept short reports of innovative ideas transformed into practice to fill a gap/problem/challenge in your practice.
+The SRSI supplement is a platform to share innovations with the healthcare simulation community as part of the Journal of Healthcare Simulation (JoHS). (https://www.JoHS.org.uk/) The SRSI Supplement will accept short reports of innovative ideas transformed into practice to fill a gap/problem/challenge in your practice.
 This may include the development of simulators, simulation design, assessment methods, or quality improvement projects.
 Successes and failures are welcome since they both offer learning opportunities.
 Reports that share innovations that did not work or have any impact will be selected only if they show substantial effort to find gaps in education and training and develop a solution to address the same.

 We anticipate that the innovations have not been conceived as research projects but are simply really good ideas that our community will benefit from reading.
 They may be pilot or other preliminary work.
 They likely will not require human research ethics/institutional research board approval, so think carefully about the nature of the data you present.